Minimally Invasive Glaucoma Device (M.I.G.S)

 - Glaucoma in your family medical history

 If you suffer from mild to moderate glaucoma, the good news is that there are treatments available.
-Talk to our Dallas / Fort Worth metroplex eye doctors at Key-Whitman Eye Center about the Hydrus or iStent Inject.
-This exciting and advanced glaucoma technology works to unclog the eye’s natural drainage system, thus relieving damaging pressure within the eye.
+Talk to our Dallas/Fort Worth Metroplex eye doctors at Key-Whitman Eye Center about the Hydrus or iStent Inject.
+This exciting, advanced glaucoma treatment technology works to unclog the eye’s natural drainage system, thus relieving damaging pressure within the eye.
 If you are scheduled for cataract surgery and a sufferer of open-angle glaucoma, you may be able to manage your glaucoma while treating cataracts using one of these state-of-the-art glaucoma treatments.

 What Is a M.I.G.?

 M.I.G.s are the world’s smallest medical devices.
 They are 20,000 times smaller than the intraocular lens (IOL) your surgeon will be implanting in your eye as part of your cataract procedure.

 Glaucoma is a condition that occurs when the eye’s natural draining system is congested and blocked.
-This leads to high pressure within the eye that can actually cause serious and irreversible vision loss over time.
+This leads to high pressure within the eye that can actually cause serious, irreversible vision loss over time.
 M.I.Gs are designed to release that pressure by breaking the blockage.
 The tiny device is implanted during the cataract surgery and works to permanently open the blockage creating a path for flow, allowing pressure release.
 Consult Our Dallas / Fort Worth Metroplex Ophthalmologists.

 Neither the Hydrus nor iStent Inject (M.I.G.) is available to patients with severe glaucoma in Dallas.
 We will discuss the available options and alternatives with you as well as any potential risks or side effects.
 In some cases, the implantation of the M.I.G. is not successful.
 After surgery, it is important to follow the instructions of your eye doctor and maintain follow-up visits to monitor your eye pressure and watch for potential adverse reactions to the M.I.G., including but not limited to edema and changes in your vision.

 If it’s time for cataract surgery and you suffer from glaucoma, talk to our team of experienced, award winning North Texas eye doctors today.
-Contact us at 214.220.3937 to schedule your eye exam at one of our 9 office locations.
+Contact us at (214) 225-2577 to schedule your eye exam at one of our seven office locations.